Techievibe/TechievibeUI/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Argon Design System Angular.
+We use GitHub Issues as the official bug tracker for the Techievibe UI.
 Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Argon Design System Angular.
+1. Make sure that you are using the latest version of the Techievibe UI.
 Check the CHANGELOG from your kit on our [website](https://www.creative-tim.com/?ref=ada-github-readme).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.